-False or misleading information
+False or misleading information.

-- (a) files information required under this Act that contains false or misleading information; or - (b) provides a consumer or a user of an electronic authentication product with false or misleading information, commits an offence.
+- 59. A person who- - (a) files information required under this Act that contains false or misleading information; or - (b) provides a consumer or a user of an electronic authentication product with false or misleading information, commits an offence.